andr3w6826/power-outage-analysis/README.md

 By modeling outage severity in terms of affected customers, we aim to identify the key factors that contribute to large-scale outages and develop a predictive framework that could assist with risk assessment and mitigation strategies.

 #### Data Overview
 The original data contains 1534 rows, each corresponding to an outage, and 57 column features.
-However, I am only considering a portion of them for my analysis
+However, I am only considering a portion of them for my analysis.

 | Column                     | Description |